What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 What Does a Physiotherapist Do for Vertigo?

-For other vestibular disorders, physiotherapists design customized rehabilitation programs that include:
+For other vestibular disorders, physiotherapists design customized rehabilitation programs including gaze stabilization exercises, balance training, habituation exercises, and education about symptom management.

 Also read: Do i Need a Referral to See a Physiotherapist?